 – Can I know the magnitude of the fault current?

 – 0.97 Amp secondary (CT: 100/1 connected to the neutral side of the generator)

 -Then there may be some high resistive fault During synchronization.

 – Tripping immediate during sync.
 Earlier information is that it first tripped while in service.
 Afterward tripping while synchronizing.
 Hope that it is correct.
 As they can buildup voltage, let them measure Neutral C.T current after building rated voltage and before synchronizing with clip-on meter hooking in C.T wire.

 – Relay terminal nos.
 52,53 for neutral c.t connection.

 What is the magnitude recorded in the fault event log?

 – If there is a fault in the generator then it should trip even before synchronization.
 But it is tripping the moment the generator is connected to the grid.
 So the problem might be in the grid but there will be a delta star transformer between generator and grid so earth fault in the grid will not be seen as earth fault on the generator side but it will be seen as ph fault.
-So the given input may not sufficient as we need to know what is the type of earth, is there any other earth fault protection?
+So the given input may not sufficient as we need to know what is the type of earth and if there any other earth fault protection.
 Will the unbalance in the grid cause such tripping in the generator, due to lower magnitude compared to the grid settings?

 – Unbalance is not the earth fault